Methyl pentanoate

-Methyl pentanoate, commonly known as methyl valerate, is the methyl ester of pentanoic acid (valeric acid) with a fruity odor.
+Methyl pentanoate, commonly known as methyl valerate, is the methyl ester of pentanoic acid (valeric acid) with a fruity odor (sweet, green, fruity, apple, pineapple, tutti frutti, juicy).

 Methyl pentanoate is commonly used in fragrances, beauty care, soap, laundry detergents at levels of 0.1–1%.

 In a very pure form (greater than 99.5%) it is used as a plasticizer in the manufacture of plastics.

 It is also used as an insecticide.